Top 7 Enterprise App Development Platforms For Teams in 2026

 What’s the best enterprise AI app builder for internal tools?

-Superblocks is the best enterprise AI app builder for internal tools because it has a centralized governance layer, extensive integrations, and a hybrid deployment option.
+Superblocks is the best enterprise AI app builder for internal tools because it has a centralized governance layer with features like RBAC, SSO, SCIM, and cloud-prem deployment options.
+Anyone can build without violating your security policies or prior coding knowledge.

 What’s the difference between enterprise AI and Gen AI?